Harvey Architecture

 Test coverage

-Tests live alongside source in six files:
+Tests live alongside source files.
+Current test files:

 File Covers